handshake-org/libhns/INSTALL.md

 As QNX is targeted for resource constrained environments, the QNX headers set conservative limits.
 This includes the `FD_SETSIZE` macro, set by default to 32.
-Socket descriptors returned within the c-ares library may exceed this, resulting in memory faults/SIGSEGV crashes when passed into `select(..)` calls using `fd_set` macros.
+Socket descriptors returned within the hns library may exceed this, resulting in memory faults/SIGSEGV crashes when passed into `select(..)` calls using `fd_set` macros.

-A good all-round solution to this is to override the default when building c-ares, by overriding `CFLAGS` during configure, example:
+A good all-round solution to this is to override the default when building hns, by overriding `CFLAGS` during configure, example:

     # configure CFLAGS='-DFD_SETSIZE=64 -g -O2'